pololu/rpicsim/docs/SFRs.md

 SFRs
 ====

-The Special Function Registers (SFRs) on a PIC enable the firmware to interact with the chip's peripherals and talk to the outside world.
+The Special Function Registers (SFRs) on a microcontroller enable the firmware to interact with the microcontroller's peripherals and talk to the outside world.
 RPicSim supports reading and writing these SFRs from Ruby.
 This can be useful if you want to put your PIC into a particular state and see how a part of your firmware responds.
 Each SFR is represented as an instance of the {RPicSim::Register} class.